RemaDaher/Map-to-Map-From-SLAM-to-CAD-Maps-and-Back-Using-Generative-Models/README.md

 ```

 ## Testing
-As the model is training, it will test on the testing data.
+- As the model is training, it will test on the testing data.
+- The testing file is taken as is from Anime2clothing and thus will not give you the same results generated using the train.py.
+- Some pretrained models can be found [here](https://drive.google.com/file/d/15ZnQGuzvSYYnfWKbArAU6BZ1NHZNOe4R/view?usp=sharing).

 ## Reference
 If you use parts of this code please cite this work: